What Is G-Sync Ultimate And Is It Worth It?

 Screen tearing

-This issue was largely rectified by NVIDIA’s G-Sync (and AMD’s FreeSync), so what is the point of G-Sync Ultimate?
+This issue was predominantly addressed by NVIDIA’s G-Sync (and AMD’s FreeSync), so what is the objective of G-Sync Ultimate?

 Additional Cost

-One of the major arguments against this is that AMD offers a similar product that is completely free of any additional cost (hence the FreeSync name).
+One of the main arguments against this is that AMD offers a similar product that is entirely free of any additional cost (hence the FreeSync name).

-If you want a top-notch gaming experience and aren’t too concerned about the price, then we have to say that G-Sync Ultimate is definitely worthwhile.
+If you desire an exceptional gaming experience and aren’t too concerned about the cost, then we must express that G-Sync Ultimate is absolutely vital.

 Before we lay out all the capabilities of G-Sync Ultimate, we have to address the elephant in the room.